 [8/4/20] Flash flooding conditions in the Wissahickon Creek have caused considerable damage along the Green Ribbon Trail and we have closed it for the safety of our community.
 Stay tuned for more updates.

 On Tuesday, 8/4/20 we saw severe flooding across the Wissahickon watershed.
 While Tropical Storm Isaias affected our homes, roads, and businesses, this was just a symptom of a problem we face every day – stormwater.
 Development and suburban sprawl are not new to our region, but each time more and more impervious surfaces like parking lots and buildings are added to our landscape, water has fewer and fewer places to go when it rains.

 Wissahickon Trails has been working with community partners for over 63 years to protect the creek and its tributaries, preserve land to slow the flow of stormwater, and work together with municipalities and homeowners to find new solutions.
-This week, we saw how critical this work is for the health and safety of our community.
+This week, we saw how critical this work is for the health and safety of our community as we face the realities of climate change in our region.
 We need your help to keep going.
 Whether you volunteer, implement stormwater solutions on your property, donate, or ask your municipality to fund stormwater management--every action makes a difference.